riccardomarin/Diff-FMAPs-PyTorch/README.md

 | PyTorch            |     6.8e-2      |      3.1e-2    |

 The small discrepancies have several reasons:
-1) basis and descriptors networks are trained 400 epochs in PyTorch implementation; several thousands in TF 1.5
+1) basis and descriptors networks are trained 400 epochs in PyTorch implementation; several thousand in TF 1.5
 2) while the two implementations are similar, there are some differences in the training process and hyperparameters due to libraries.
-3) the training requires pseudo-inverse computation; these can produce different results depending by the library
+3) the training requires pseudo-inverse computation; these can produce different results depending on the library

 ### License
 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)